Are you planning a visit to Vancouver Island?

 - Make a reservation!

 This is especially true if you are planning on touring Vancouver Island in the summer.
-While the off-season (late October – early March) sees limited ferry traffic, if you are wanting a specific route and time, it is strongly advised that you plan ahead.
-On long weekends and especially during July and August, it is not uncommon to sit in the terminal for hours on end waiting for your chance to board the ferry.
+The off-season (late October – early March) sees limited ferry traffic.
+However, if you hoping for a specific ferry, planning ahead is essential.
+On long weekends, it’s not uncommon to wait for hours for your chance to board the ferry.
 Those with reservations and assured loading passes will always bump the poor suckers who decided to just take their chances.
 Trust me when I say, it’s NOT worth it!!

 Please note: Even with a reservation, you have to arrive at least 30 minutes prior to boarding.
 And Vancouver traffic can be much like any other big city – hectic at the best of times.
 So make sure you leave yourself enough time.
 It’s always better to be early than late.
 (Your reservation is completely voided if you miss your designated ferry time).

 Hand baggage service is available for walk-on passengers on all major routes between the Lower Mainland and Vancouver Island.
 The maximum weight for each item is 50 lbs.

 This point is only relevant if you are walking on the ferry.

 Again, especially during the summer months, it is not uncommon to discover the terminal parking lots completely full.
 (This is especially true for the Horseshoe Bay terminal).
 The cost of driving onto the ferry is expensive.
 Which is why many people decide to walk on.
 This, however, causes major parking lot issues (something BC Ferries has yet to address).